Best Weighted Blankets for Hot Sleepers

 Can a weighted blanket be too heavy?

-It is possible for a weighted blanket to be too heavy.
+It is possible for a blanket to be too heavy.
 A blanket that’s too heavy to be extremely uncomfortable, and makes it difficult to move around as needed.
 If this is the case, or if it is too heavy to lift off yourself, you need a lighter blanket.

 Are weighted blankets good for hot sleepers?